wopian/hibari/CONTRIBUTING.md

 Localisation of Hibari into your language, or expanding existing translations is greatly appreciated.

-Locale files are located in `src/locale` and uses the [ISO 639-1] standard for language codes.
+Locale files are located in `src/locales` and uses the [ISO 639-1] standard for language codes.
 All changes for localisation can be done on the GitHub website.

-### Guide for new languages
+### New Languages

-1. Copy the contents of `en.js`
+1. Copy the contents of `en/index.js` in `src/locales`
-2. Create a [new file][1] inside `src/locales` using the [ISO 639-1] code for the new language (e.g `ja.js` for Japanese)
+2. Create a [new file][1] inside `src/locales` using the [ISO 639-1] code as the directory name (e.g `ja/index.js` for Japanese)
-3. Start translating the English strings
+3. Translate the English strings
-4. Commit the translation
+4. Update the `SUPPORTED_LANGUAGES` array in `src/constants/index.js` to include the [ISO 639-1] code

+### Existing Languages

+1. Check `en/index.js` has the same lines of code as the locale you're updating
+    2. Add missing translation strings if required
+2. Translate the strings

+### Committing Changes

-    1. Add a commit message, e.g `localise: add Japanese`
+1. Add a commit message, e.g `localise: add japanese`
 2. Click `Propose new file`
 3. Finally click `Create pull request`
-    4. Check your translations live with Netlify's preview build
+4. Wait a couple of minutes and check your translations live with Netlify's deploy preview

 ## Code Standard